Ajab Prem Ki Ghazab Kahani

-Ajab Prem Ki Ghazab Kahani is a 2009 Indian Hindi-language romantic comedy and written and directed by Rajkumar Santoshi and produced by Ramesh Taurani under Tips Industries.
-Starring Ranbir Kapoor and Katrina Kaif, the film was a critical and commercial success with a global gross of ₹106.73 crore, becoming the third-highest grossing Hindi film of 2009.
-Ranbir Kapoor and Katrina Kaif chemistry was highly praised in the movie.
-It is an unofficial remake of Telugu film Soggadu (2005).
+Ajab Prem Ki Ghazab Kahani is a 2009 Indian Hindi-language romantic comedy film written and directed by Rajkumar Santoshi and produced by Ramesh Taurani under Tips Industries.
+The film stars Ranbir Kapoor and Katrina Kaif in the lead roles.

+Released on 6 November 2009, the film was a critical and commercial success with a worldwide gross of ₹106.73 crore, becoming the third-highest grossing Hindi film of 2009 and is now considered a cult classic.
+Kapoor and Kaif's chemistry was highly praised in the film.
+It is an unofficial remake of 2005 Telugu film Soggadu.

 At the 55th Filmfare Awards, Ajab Prem Ki Ghazab Kahani received 5 nominations, including Best Actor (Kapoor) and Best Music Director (Pritam), and won Best Actor (Critics) (Kapoor).
 The film was theatrically re-released on 25 October 2024.

 Plot

 The film opens with a reporter entering a small town that looks abandoned, with a statue that speaks.
 The reporter asks the statue where the people of the town are, and the statue then narrates the story behind it.

 Prem Shankar Sharma is a freeloader who, while helping his friend elope, meets a beautiful girl, Jennifer "Jenny" Pinto.
 They both share the trait of stammering when they are emotional; in such a moment, the stammering Jenny induces a spontaneous stammer in Prem, but she misinterprets his stammer as a mockery on her.
 Although this makes her dislike Prem initially, she reconciles with him after realizing that his stammer is real.
 Prem eventually falls in love with Jenny, although she is oblivious to this and only considers him a friend.
 When he tries to tell Jenny his feelings, he finds out that Jenny is in love with her college friend Rahul Jalan.

 He then meets Rahul and finds out that Rahul loves Jenny more than his family, so he helps them board a train to escape.
 However, Rahul disappears at the train station, and Jenny returns to Prem so Prem can help her find Rahul.

 Rahul's father, Pitambar Jalan, a politician, does not like Jenny and completely opposes a relationship between Jenny and Rahul, mainly due to the religious barrier, Jenny being a Christian and Rahul a Hindu.
 When Prem visits Rahul's house for Jenny's proposal with Rahul, he is insulted by Pitambar.
 Prem convinces his mother Sharda to let Jenny hide in their house while Jenny's family searches for her, but they are eventually caught by the police.
 Jenny lies that she and Prem are in love to save Rahul's name.
 While Prem corroborates Jenny's lie, he gets emotional and spurts out his true feelings for Jenny, which she mistakes for over-acting.